Lauren Underwood IL-14

 2020

 Underwood was reelected over state senator Jim Oberweis, in the ninth-closest race of the House 2020 election cycle.[22]
 Following early returns, Oberweis claimed victory prior to the official declaration as to the winner.[23]
-Nine days following voting, the Associated Press called the election on November 12 for Underwood.[24]
+Nine days following voting, on November 12, the Associated Press called the election for Underwood.[24]
 Oberweis unsuccessfully challenged the result.[25]

 2022